erigones/esdc-docs/user-guide/maintenance/update.rst

 * ``update.key`` - X509 private key file in PEM format used for authentication against EE git server.
 * ``update.crt`` - X509 private cert file in PEM format used for authentication against EE git server.

-.. note:: If you are using Danube Cloud Enterprise Edition, you should have received the update.key/update.crt files with your :ref:`compute node license <node_license>`.
-In case you haven't received the update key and certificate please contact ``license@erigones.com``.
-If you are using Danube Cloud Community Edition, ``-key`` and ``-cert`` parameters can be omitted from the command line.

 .. _update_dc_mgmt: